GeekAlexis/FastMOT/README.md

 - [x] Real-time object detection and tracking for highly constrained embedded systems (Jetson Nano)
   - Support all classes in the COCO dataset
-  - Multiple objects can be acquired but only a single target will be selected to track
+  - Multiple objects can be acquired but only the closest target will be selected to track
 - [ ] Drone flight control for following targets using both GPS and vision